1106-Guillebeau-Georgia/To-Do-List-CPP-Data-Structures-Project/README.md

 ## Notes
   - Input validation is minimal; the program assumes the user enters valid integers for menu selections.
   - Focus of this project is on implementing the List ADT using array and linked list storage, as well as analyzing the time complexity difference between them.
-  - The main driver (`main.cpp`) was provided the instructor as part of a course assignment.
+  - The main driver (`main.cpp`) was provided by the instructor as part of a course assignment.
   - All data structure implementations (`LinkedList`, `ArrayList`, `Node`, etc.) were written and debugged     by me.

  ---